 VIPRE Antivirus, from VIPRE Security, is a very solidly constructed, well-thought-out antivirus program.
 The company borrows some of the best features from more well-known programs on the market (Kaspersky, Norton, AVG, etc.), while also throwing in a fair number of unique services and tools.
 VIPRE antivirus has a low-cost yearly subscription plan, and avoids gimmicky or user-unfriendly practices that are increasingly common with some programs on the market.

-Reader deal: You can save 30% with this link.
+Reader deal: You can save up to 70% with this link.